oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     ![Latest Security Assessment Assessment details section](images/latest-sa-assessment-details-section.png "Latest Security Assessment Assessment details section")

-6. Under **Filters by risks** on the left, notice that you can select the risk levels that you want displayed.
+7. Under **Filters by risks** on the left, notice that you can select the risk levels that you want displayed.
 Also notice on the left that you can filter by references.

     ![Security Assessment filters](images/sa-filters.png "Security Assessment filters")

 8. On the right, expand categories and review the findings.

-    - Each finding shows you the status (risk level), a summary of the finding, details about the finding, remarks to help you to mitigate the risk, and references - whether a finding is recommended by the Center for Internet Security (**CIS**), European Union's General Data Protection Regulation (**GDPR**), Security Technical Implementation Guide (**STIG**), and/or **Oracle best practices**.
+    - Each finding shows you the status (risk level), a summary of the finding, details about the finding, remarks to help you to mitigate the risk, and references - whether a finding is recommended by the Center for Internet Security (**CIS**), European Union's General Data Protection Regulation (**EU GDPR**), Security Technical Implementation Guide (**DISA STIG**), and/or **Oracle best practices**.
 These references make it easy for you to identify the recommended security controls.
-    - In the example below, the **Transparent Data Encryption** finding has two references: **STIG** and **GDPR**.
+    - In the example below, the **Transparent Data Encryption** finding has three references: **Oracle Best Practices**, **DISA STIG**, and **GDPR**.

     ![Transparent Data Encryption finding](images/transparent-data-encryption-finding.png "Transparent Data Encryption finding")